-Emily Kasriel has developed the Deep Listening approach as a Senior Visiting Research Fellow at King's College Policy Institute in London and previously as a Practitioner in Residence at the London School of Economics.
-She has also drawn on her decade long experience as an accredited Executive Coach and more recently as a workplace mediator as well as on the insights of psychologists, peacemakers, lawyers, organisational behaviour practitioners and academics from many disciplines.
+Emily Kasriel is under contract with Harper Collins US and UK to write a book about Deep Listening.
+She has developed the Deep Listening approach as a Senior Visiting Research Fellow at King's College Policy Institute in London and previously as a Practitioner in Residence at the London School of Economics.
+She has also drawn on her decade long experience as an Executive Coach, accredited with the Association for Coaching, and more recently as a workplace mediator as well as on the insights of psychologists, peacemakers, lawyers, organisational behaviour practitioners and other academics.
 Based on her research, she recently published an article about Deep Listening for the Stanford Social Innovation Review.

 She has led the BBC British Council Crossing Divides around the Globe project, with 1000 young people from 119 countries selected for her training in Deep Listening to celebrate the BBC centenary – following a pilot of 150 in Lebanon, 300 IBM executives from across Europe; executive coaches from